pagopa/developer-portal/.changeset/nervous-years-juggle.md

 "nextjs-website": patch
 ---

-rename webinar's field from textContent to bodyContent on website
+Rename webinar's field from textContent to bodyContent